-- Increased UK businesses' investment in R&D and improved R&D capability and capacity - Increased multi- and interdisciplinary research around the challenge areas - Increased business-academic engagement on innovation activities relating to the challenge areas - Increased collaboration between younger, smaller companies and larger, more established companies up the value chain - Increased overseas investment in R&D in the UK
+- Increased multi- and interdisciplinary research around the challenge areas. - Increased business-academic engagement on innovation activities relating to the challenge areas. - Increased collaboration between younger, smaller companies and larger, more established companies up the value chain. - Increased overseas investment in R&D in the UK.